smgom/woocommerce-payfort/README.md

 Configuratiuons
 ================

-To configure Payfort plugin go to Woocommerce -> Settings -> Checkout , On the Checkout Options Click on Payfort .
+To configure Payfort plugin go to Woocommerce -> Settings -> Checkout, On the Checkout Options Click on Payfort .